 That’s left some underwhelmed by the design of new buildings at The Banks, such as the GE Global Operations Center or the apartment complex.

-Architectural critics believe The Banks lacks a city vibe and, instead, looks more like a suburban destination.
+Architectural critics believe The Banks doesn't match the look of other buildings in the city's core, and looks more like a suburban development.

 “This is an extension of a Downtown, an urban neighborhood,” Senhauser said.
 “I think we might have looked at elements that would have contributed more to an urban character.”

-The Banks doesn’t boast a strong residential base, which could be why city dwellers don’t often weigh in on the projects, said John Schneider, a former member of the city’s planning commission.
+The Banks, which only has two apartment units, doesn’t boast a strong residential base.
+That could be why city dwellers don’t weigh in on the projects, said John Schneider, a former member of the city’s planning commission.

 “No one really owns The Banks like they own Over-the-Rhine, or Westwood and Hyde Park,” said Schneider, who served on the board from 2007 to 2017.
 “I couldn’t name a single civic leader who lives at The Banks.”